Free Trial

 What is Madison Aggregate Bond ETF's current short interest?

-Short interest is the volume of Madison Aggregate Bond ETF shares that have been sold short but have not yet been covered or closed out.
-As of April 30th, traders have sold 19,400 shares of MAGG short.
+Short interest is the volume of Madison Aggregate Bond ETF shares that have been sold short but have not yet been closed out or covered.
+As of August 31st, investors have sold 19,200 shares of MAGG short.
+0.58% of Madison Aggregate Bond ETF's shares are currently sold short.
 Learn More on Madison Aggregate Bond ETF's current short interest.

 What is a good short interest ratio for Madison Aggregate Bond ETF?